Oskar Fischinger's

 Under the concept name of "Raumlichtkunst," Fischinger performed several different versions of these multiple projector shows in the late 1920s, some of which were called Fieber and Macht (Power).
 Biographer William Moritz speculated that another name used may have been R-1 ein Formspiel, though no reviews or documentation exist of this name.
 Our re-creation does not strive to represent any one specific performance, rather the concept and effect of Fischinger's series of shows.

-Working with Fischinger's original 1920s nitrate film, Center for Visual Music restored the 35mm film via traditional photochemical processes, transferred to HD, digitally restored the color, and mounted this 3 screen recreation of his c.
+Working with Fischinger's original 1920s nitrate film, Center for Visual Music restored the 35mm film via traditional photochemical processes, transferred to HD, digitally restored the color, and reconstructed this 3 screen recreation of his c.
 1926 - 27 performances.The 3 screen installation is projected in High Definition video.
 No documentation exists of the original music used, other than reports of "various percussive" accompaniment.
-For this re-creation we have chosen to use Varese's Ionisation and two versions of Double Music by John Cage and Lou Harrison..
+For this re-creation we have chosen to use Varese's Ionisation and two versions of Double Music by John Cage and Lou Harrison.

 Long before he became an American, Fischinger was part of the international avant-garde of modernism's most radical phase.
 Oskar's early abstract experiments push aside narrative and reduce cinema to pure plane, scale, motion and color.
 Because of his highly accessible later work, especially from Radio Dynamics onward, and because of the musical dimension, he is generally regarded as a colorist/lyrical film-maker.
 But the early experiments including Raumlichtkunst are much more formalist and invested in the specificity of the medium.
 They are closer to Malevich, the suprematists and the futurists in intent - all in search of the absolute in painting and in cinema.